Skip to Content

 Bras d’Or Lake UNESCO Biosphere

-• Designated a UNESCO Biosphere which recognizes locals living in harmony with nature and works to promote a healthy environment, economy and culture
+• Designated a UNESCO Biosphere which recognizes locals living in harmony with nature and working to promote a healthy environment, economy and culture

-• The extensive watershed offers a number of trails with sweeping views of the Bras d’Or Lake – from picturesque gorges to towering waterfalls
+• The extensive watershed offers trails with sweeping views of the Bras d’Or Lake – from picturesque gorges to towering waterfalls.

-• Home to Mi’kmaw First Nations and descendants of early French, Scottish, and English settlers, surrounding communities maintain close ties with their culture
+• Home to Mi’kmaw First Nations and descendants of early French, Scottish, and English settlers, who maintain close ties with their culture

 Learn More